uoe-agents/IGP2/README.md

 - experiment 2: calculates and plots the average goal probability associated to the true goal for each scenario.
 - experiment 3: calculates and plots the average goal accuracy (% chance of the true goal being the most likely predicted goal) for each scenario.

+### 5. Interoperability

+## Notes

+The igp2.opendrive module is based on the opendriveparser module of Althoff, et al. [2].
+Their original code is available here: https://gitlab.lrz.de/tum-cps/opendrive2lanelet

 ## References
+[1] SV Albrecht, C Brewitt, J Wilhelm, F Eiras, M Dobre, S Ramamoorthy, "Integrating planning and interpretable goal recognition for autonomous driving", in Proc. of the IEEE International Conference on Robotics and Automation (ICRA), 2021

-[1] M. Althoff, S. Urban, and M. Koschi, "Automatic Conversion of Road Networks from OpenDRIVE to Lanelets," in Proc. of the IEEE International Conference on Service Operations and Logistics, and Informatics, 2018
+[2] M. Althoff, S. Urban, and M. Koschi, "Automatic Conversion of Road Networks from OpenDRIVE to Lanelets," in Proc. of the IEEE International Conference on Service Operations and Logistics, and Informatics, 2018